 Type %windir%\system32\drivers\etc in the run and go to the folder containing the host file.
 Delete the older email server data and add the host file new.
 Then save it and sign it to the Windows Live Mail.

 Due to the lack of security updates to the Windows Live Mail, there could be a great number of errors that you will have to handle.
-You should migrate to either Outlook or Office 365 with the new features more suitable for doing email communication safely and more smartly.
+User can also try free EML to PST converter method to migrate emails to either Outlook or Office 365 with the new features more suitable for doing email communication safely and more smartly.
 To quickly migrate EML files of Windows Live Mail to PST file, user can download EML to PST tool.